vogon1/immich-wordpress-plugin/readme.txt

 = Is the plugin translated? =

-Yes, the plugin is fully internationalized and includes Dutch (nl_NL) translations.
-Additional translations can be added via .po files.
+Yes, the plugin is fully internationalized and includes translations for:
+* Dutch (nl_NL) - Nederlands
+* German (de_DE) - Deutsch
+* French (fr_FR) - Français

+Additional translations can be contributed via .po files in the languages directory.

 == Screenshots ==